Cranbaerry/A.R.E.S/README.md

 # CachedAvatarLocator

-SHIT MAY BE BROKEN< MSAAIVE UPDATE COMING UP!
+SHIT MAY BE BROKEN< MASSIVE UPDATE COMING UP!

 Allows for easy searching of the VRChat cache folder for a particular avatar!
 Installation: